craftcms/docs/docs/3.x/config/config-settings.md

-The name of CSRF token used for CSRF validation if <config:enableCsrfProtection> is set to `true`.
+The name of CSRF token used for CSRF validation if <config3:enableCsrfProtection> is set to `true`.